BensThoughts/zero-rabbit/README.md

 nack is primarily to be used with dead letter exchanges, as in assertQueue dead letter exchange options [https://www.squaremobius.net/amqp.node/channel_api.html#channel_assertQueue](https://www.squaremobius.net/amqp.node/channel_api.html#channel_assertQueue).
 In general it is better to just ack bad messages.
 Advanced setups can use nack to deal with errors that are of a temporary nature, such as http connection errors.

-Reject a message.
+nack() rejects a message.
 This instructs the server to either requeue the message or throw it away (which may result in it being dead-lettered).

 *channel* is the name you gave to the channel, read rabbit.ack() above for more info.